Budgeting Hacks to Make Anyone Financially Savvy

 Budgeting doesn’t mean you can never say yes to yourself.
 It does, however, mean that you need to indulge with intention.
 Giving the thumbs up to every Friday happy hour and weekend brunch can quickly drain your bank account.
 It’s not easy to turn down friends, coworkers, or family, but sometimes it’s necessary when you’re trying to save.

 Explain your savings goals rather than feeling pressured to drop $100 on dinner and drinks.
-More often than not, your friends will be just as happy hanging out as grabbing $16 Negronis at the hot new cocktail spot.
-You may discover that downing beers on your porch are more enjoyable than yelling in a crowded bar.
+More often than not, your friends will be as happy hanging out as grabbing $16 Negronis at the hot new cocktail spot.
+You may discover that downing beers on your porch is more enjoyable than yelling in a crowded bar.

 Saving money doesn’t need to feel overwhelming.
 Implementing the above hacks will keep more money in the bank, bringing you closer to your financial goals.